marklogic-community/newrelic-plugin/README.rst

     # Proxy (ex. http://10.10.1.10:3128).
     http_proxy =

-The 'plugin' section defines sample period for updating NewRelic, as well as the logging level for emitting messages about plugin operation.
+The 'plugin' section defines sample period for updating New Relic, as well as the logging level for emitting messages about plugin operation.

-There are a set of configurations for defining which statuses are captured by NewRelic, summarised below.
+There are a set of configurations for defining which statuses are captured by New Relic, summarised below.

 - summary_status (True|False): retrieve local cluster summary status.
 - databases (list of databases): retrieve database detailed status.